kbase/narrative/docs/README-dev.md

 This document will walk through the server building process.
 For this developer’s tutorial, we built a local VM using Vagrant through Virtualbox.
 The base Vagrant image we used was hashicorp/precise64, which provides a clean Ubuntu 12.04 LTS image.
 <http://www.vagrantup.com>

-Note that instead of using Vagrant, KBase developers can start up a new instance on Magellan.

 After installing Vagrant and Virtualbox, run